 - Ensuring students’ academic achievement leading to college graduation

 - Supporting and valuing individual difference and excellence

 - Advocating on behalf of students on issues relating to access and success

 - Using a holistic approach to academic advising

 - Providing resources to assist students to turn challenges into achievements

 - Supporting pathways from undergraduate to graduate school enrollment

 - Identifying networking and leadership opportunities for TRIO participants

-Northeastern Illinois University received three TRIO SSS awards in 2010, TRIO Achieve (serving first-generation, income-eligible students from all academic majors); TRIO Access (serving students with documented disabilities); and TRIO Teacher Prep (serving first-generation, income-eligible students who plan to become teachers).
+Northeastern Illinois University received three TRIO SSS awards in 2010, SSS Achieve (serving first-generation, income-eligible students from all academic majors); SSS Access (serving students with documented disabilities); and SSS Teacher Prep (serving first-generation, income-eligible students who plan to become teachers).
 Since inception, we have grown to capacity, serving 380 NEIU students.